Our products

 Sauté 3 chopped garlic cloves in olive oil.
 When they begin to brown, add a tablespoon of flour and stir.
 Pour in 150 ml of white wine and reduce for 1 minute.
 Add the clams, cover, and cook for 3-4 minutes until they open.
 Sprinkle with fresh parsley.

-The Holy Week table doesn't have to choose between seafood and cod.
+The Easter table doesn't have to choose between seafood and cod.
 Both complement each other and allow for a complete menu:

-• Starter: Grilled prawns or cooked barnacles, served with lemon and bread.
+• Starter: Grilled prawns or boiled goose barnacles, served with lemon and bread.
 Quick and spectacular.

-• First course: Clams marinière style or steamed mussels.
+• First course: Clams "a la marinera" or steamed mussels.
 They can be prepared in advance and reheated.

-• Second course: Icelandic cod pil pil style, in green sauce, or baked with potatoes.
+• Main course: Icelandic cod "al pil pil," in green sauce, or baked with potatoes.
 The main and most substantial dish.

-• Dessert: Torrijas (French toast), leche frita (fried milk pudding), or pestiños (honey fritters).
-The Holy Week classics.
+• Dessert: Torrijas (French toast), "leche frita" (fried milk), or "pestiños" (honey-glazed pastries).
+The Easter classics.

-Cantabrian anchovies and Bacalalo's gourmet preserves also work as an appetizer before sitting down to the table.
+Cantabrian anchovies and Bacalalo's gourmet preserves also work as an appetizer before sitting down at the table.
 A can of anchovies with crystal bread and grated tomato is a simple and high-quality start.

-Prices increase between 15% and 40% compared to normal weeks.
-These are the usual ranges for Holy Week (may vary by area):
+Prices rise between 15% and 40% compared to normal weeks.
+These are the usual ranges for Easter (may vary by region):

 Saving tip: Buy seafood on Holy Wednesday.
 On Holy Thursday and Good Friday, prices are at their peak.
 If you can, order in advance from your trusted fishmonger to ensure availability and a better price.